megamart2/tool-moka-extensions/README.md

 - Moka

 Install Git, Eclipse 2018-09 Modeling, Papyrus and Moka before proceedding to install these Moka extensions.

-Note: Eclipse needs to be configured with a default JRE instalation pointed to a JDK (not to a JRE)

 ### Installation precedure
 1. In a command line interface (CMI), pull the **MegaM@Rt Extensions for Moka Repository** to get the update site locally: